-The John L.
+The John L. Hennessy

-Hennessy awards are presented to the Air Force installations, in
+to the Air Force

-program in the United States Air Force.
+the United States Air Force.

 Special recognition is also given to the outstanding overall